hartez/Acknowledgements/readme.md

 ## Alternate Feeds

 At the moment there's no support for alternate feeds (e.g., if you run a local NuGet feed from TeamCity).
 Packages that aren't available on NuGet.org are just ignored.
 I might be adding support for local feeds in the future.

+## Project Dependencies

+Right now Acknowledgements only handles a single packages.config at a time; it doesn't handle packages from other projects referenced in your solution.
+At some point I'll be adding a way to point it at a .csproj file so that it can find other packages.config files in referenced projects.

 ## Dependencies